Task

 §due: Option<String>

-Due date of the task (as a RFC 3339 timestamp).
+Scheduled date for the task (as an RFC 3339 timestamp).
 Optional.
-The due date only records date information; the time portion of the timestamp is discarded when setting the due date.
-It isn’t possible to read or write the time that a task is due via the API.
+This represents the day that the task should be done, or that the task is visible on the calendar grid.
+It doesn’t represent the deadline of the task.
+Only date information is recorded; the time portion of the timestamp is discarded when setting this field.
+It isn’t possible to read or write the time that a task is scheduled for using the API.

 §etag: Option<String>